sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

 Almost every exception filter has suffixes _ex_ and _in_ meaning exceptions exclusion and inclusion accordingly.

-If you want to parse only exceptions with specific codes (_base codes_ if the exceptions' classes use [GlobalException](global-exception.md) functionality) use '_base_code_list_in_' filter.
+If you want to parse only exceptions with specific codes (_base codes_ if the exception classes use [GlobalException](global-exception.md) functionality) use '_base_code_list_in_' filter.
 For instance `$filters['base_code_list_in'] = [11, 12, 14]` will make **Parser** to process only exceptions with their (_base_) codes **11**, **12** and **14**.
 Or if you want to parse every but the exceptions with (_base_) codes **11**, **12**